lhc1224/OSAD_Net/README.md

 ```
 @article{luo2021one,
-  title={One-Shot Affordance Detection in the Wild},
+  title={One-Shot Object Affordance Detection in the Wild},
   author={Zhai, Wei and Luo, Hongchen and Zhang, Jing and Cao, Yang and Tao, Dacheng},
   journal={arXiv preprint arXiv:2106.14747xx},
   year={2021}